Past works

 The Search for the Liveness 2021

-Performed at STUDIO course Graduation showcase 2021, Twitch tv/SleepersDreamers by Pieter Jan Ginckels and Snowlakes 2021,and will return at the Sweat Festival in September 2021.
+Performed at STUDIO course Graduation showcase 2021, Twitch tv/SleepersDreamers by Pieter Jan Ginckels and Snowlakes 2021,

 The Search for the Liveness invites audiences to witness two perspectives of reality, one in person and one that is projected.
 If a Tiktok girl decides to create a duality in what the audiences would see, how would the attention of the audiences split?
 My research into the power dynamics of virtual and live has led me to questioning what makes an artwork “alive” and breathing.
 Is it something about the synchronicity of time, space and action that came into influence?
 The performance serves as an experiment, to test if the performativity of the dancer is enough to be able to connect to both perspectives while highlighting the advantage of live performance.